codeasylums-bootcamp/noobs_ML_winter19/README.md

 # noobs_ML_winter19

-1- Would be making some features of Uber accesible on Linux command.
+1- Made a python script to access the Co-ordinates and details of entered address and made it executable on Linux terminal.
-2- Would be scrapping the data from Airline.
+2- Made a Backend-Database for Flight related web-scrapping.
-3- Case Study
+3- Case Study.